-Mt Flora is a stunning hike up a Colorado 13er that starts at treeline, with 360-degree views that are spectacular.
+Mt Flora is a stunning hike up a Colorado 13er that starts at treeline, with spectacular 360-degree views the entire trek.
 A perfect beginner peak bagger trail with an elevation gain of 1,778′.

 Flora Peak Trail starts at the top of Berthoud Pass at an elevation of 11,307′ and begins an ascent from the start!
 At the end of August, fall colors are showing, and we are excited with sunny skies, crisp air, and, luckily, no wind.